 - Variable PLUGIN_DIR is the directory containing plug-in source files.
 It is usually set to src/plugin where plugin is the plug-in name. - Variable PLUGIN_ENABLE must be set to yes if the plug-in has to be compiled.
-It is usually set to @plugin_ENABLE@ provided by configure.in where plugin is the plug-in name.

-- Variable PLUGIN_DYNAMIC must be set to yes if the plug-in has to be dynamically linked with Frama-C. - Variable PLUGIN_HAS_MLI must be set to yes if plug-in plugin gets a file .mli (which must be capitalized: Plugin.mli, see Section 4.19) describing its API.
-Note that this API should be empty in order to enforce the architecture invariant which is that each plug-in is used through Db (see Chapter 3). - Variables PLUGIN_CMO and PLUGIN_CMI are respectively .cmo plug-in files and .cmi files without corresponding .cmo plug-in files.
-For each of them, do not write their file path nor their file extension: they are automatically added (\$(PLUGIN_DIR)/f.cm[io] for a file f). - Variable PLUGIN_TYPES_CMO is the .cmo plug-in files which do not belong to \$(PLUGIN_DIR).
-They usually belong to src/plugin_types where plugin is the plug-in name (see Section 4.10.1).
-Do not write file extension (which is .cmo): it is automatically added. - Variable PLUGIN_GUI_CMO is the .cmo plug-in files which have to be linked with the GUI (see Section 4.18).
+It is usually set to @plugin_ENABLE@ provided by configure.in where plugin is the plug-in name. - Variable PLUGIN_DYNAMIC must be set to yes if the plug-in has to be dynamically linked with Frama-C. - Variable PLUGIN_HAS_MLI must be set to yes if plug-in plugin gets a file .mli (which must be capitalized: Plugin.mli, see Section 4.20) describing its API. - Variable PLUGIN_DEPENDENCIES must contains the list of name of plug-ins which this plug-in depends on (see Section 4.10.1).
+By default, there is no dependency. - Variables PLUGIN_CMO and PLUGIN_CMI are respectively .cmo plug-in files and .cmi files without corresponding .cmo plug-in files.
+For each of them, do not write their file path nor their file extension: they are automatically added ($(\DLUGIN_DIR)/f.cm[io]$ for a file f). - Variable PLUGIN_TYPES_CMO is the .cmo plug-in files which do not belong to \$(PLUGIN_DIR).
+They usually belong to src/plugin_types where plugin is the plug-in name (see Section 4.10.2).
+Do not write file extension (which is .cmo): it is automatically added. - Variable PLUGIN_GUI_CMO is the .cmo plug-in files which have to be linked with the GUI (see Section 4.19).
 As for variable PLUGIN_CMO, do not write their file path nor their file extension. - Variables of the form PLUGIN__FLAGS are plug-in specific flags for ocamlc, ocamlopt, ocamldep or ocamldoc. - Variable PLUGIN_GENERATED is files which must be generated before computing plugin dependencies.
 In particular, this is where .ml files generated by ocamlyacc and ocamllex must be placed if needed. - Variable PLUGIN_DEPENDS is the other plug-ins which must be compiled before the considered plug-in.
-Note that, in a normal context, it should not be used because a plug-in interface should be empty (see Chapter 3). - Variable PLUGIN_UNDOC is the source files for which no documentation is provided.
-Do not write their file path which is automatically set to \$(PLUGIN_DIR). - Variable PLUGIN_TYPES_TODOC is the additional source files to document with the plugin.
-They usually belong to src/plugin_types where plugin is the plug-in name (see Section 4.10.1). - Variable PLUGIN_INTRO is the text file to append to the plug-in documentation introduction.
-Usually this file is doc/code/intro_plugin.txt for a plug-in plugin.
-It can contain any text understood by ocamldoc. - Variable PLUGIN_HAS_EXT_DOC is set to yes if the plug-in has its own reference manual.
-It is supposed to be a pdf file generated by make in directory doc/\$(PLUGIN_NAME) - Variable PLUGIN_NO_TEST must be set to yes if there is no specific test directory for the plug-in. - Variable PLUGIN_TESTS_DIRS is the directories containing plug-in tests.
-Its default value is tests/\$(notdir \$(PLUGIN_DIR))).